Skip to main content

 To merge intents, proceed as follows:

-1. Click on the Context menu icon in the Intents section and choose Merge intents.
+1. Click the Context menu icon in the Intents section and choose Merge intents.

 merge_intents_modal.png